ld4l-labs/bibliotek-o/README.md

 bibliotek-o is a joint product of the Mellon Foundation-funded Linked Data for Libraries - Labs (LD4L - Labs) and Linked Data for Production (LD4P) projects.
 See the [LD4L website](http://ld4l.org), the [LD4L - Labs public wiki](https://wiki.duraspace.org/pages/viewpage.action?pageId=77447730), and the [LD4P public wiki](https://wiki.duraspace.org/pages/viewpage.action?pageId=74515029) for more information on these projects.

+## Repository contents

+This repository contains the formal bibliotek-o specification, ontology and dataset recommendations for use with bibliotek-o (including the recommended BIBFRAME 2 terms), and a set of human-readable documentation.

+* `target-ontologies/bibliotek-o.owl`: OWL specification of bibliotek-o
+* `target-ontologies/`: RDFS and OWL specifications of recommended ontology fragments for use with bibliotek-o
+* `reference-ontologies/`: Full specifications of these ontologies, for reference purposes
+* `xsd/bibliotek-o.datatypes.xsd`: Datatypes defined by bibliotek-o
+* `datasets/`: Datasets included in the bibliotek-o recommendation
+* `doc/LODE/`: Human-readable documentation ([LODE](http://www.essepuntato.it/lode)):
+* `doc/overview/`: Overview diagrams of the bibliotek-o application profile, in both vue and png formats
+* `doc/principles/`: The foundational principles applied in the development of bibliotek-o
+* `CHANGELOG.md`: A change log with sections for each release

 ## Versioning

 The following protocols are used to version and record changes to the ontology: